Do You Want To Study Off-Campus During Interim 2017?

 - Prerequisite: Spanish 231 with a minimum grade of B- or equivalent preparation

-- This course will provide students with an intensive linguistic and cultural immersion experience in Ecuador.
-In-class activities will focus on development of language skills and cross-cultural awareness.
-Outside of class, students will improve their language proficiency and explore the cultural identity of Ecuador through a three-and-a-half-week home stay with a family in Quito; excursions and activities in and around the city of Quito; and field trips to the indigenous market of Otavalo, the Amazon region and other areas of Ecuador.
+This course provides students with an intensive linguistic and cultural immersion experience in Ecuador.
+In-class activities focus on development of language skills and cross-cultural awareness.
+Outside of class, students improve their language proficiency and explore the cultural identity of Ecuador through a three-and-a-half-week home stay with a family in Quito; excursions and activities in and around the city of Quito; and field trips to the indigenous market of Otavalo, the Amazon region, and other areas in rural Ecuador.

 Spanish 234: Intermediate Spanish II in Costa Rica